Lincoln-Jiang/Lotto_model/README.md

 # Lotto_model
-A fun project to increase odds of winning lottory
+A fun project to increase odds of winning lottery